 The Benefits of a Central AC Unit

-Central air conditioning utilizes ductwork to bring cooled air to each room.
-An air handler with an air filter that collects particles regulates the flow of air.
+A central air conditioning system uses ductwork to deliver cooled air to every room.
+An air handler with filters that trap particulates regulates the airflow.

-The unit is usually housed in a small enclosure located outside the home.
-The unit’s quiet operation will increase your comfort, as it will keep the constant hum and whirr of window AC units from disrupting your indoor serenity.
+The unit is usually located in an enclosure that is outside the home.
+The unit’s quiet operation will increase your comfort as it will keep the constant hum and whirrrr of window AC units from disrupting your indoor peace.

 Energy Efficiency

-Central air conditioners consume more energy than wall-mounted units do, modern systems are more efficient than the ones used in the past.
-The ozone-depleting R22 refrigerant was removed in 2006 and replaced by 410A.
-Manufacturers are continually creating new technologies to aid in the use of less energy.
+While it’s true that central air conditioners use more energy to operate than a wall-mounted unit however, the reality is that modern systems are much more efficient than those used in years in the past.
+The ozone-depleting R22 refrigerant was phased out in 2006 and replaced by 410A.
+Manufacturers are also continually developing new technologies to aid in the use of less energy.

-Central AC systems, in contrast to window AC units, which are made to cool only the area in which they’re placed can distribute cool air throughout your home with air ducts.
-The cooling process begins when your thermostat indicates that the air handler needs to begin to cycle.
-The air handler pulls warm air from your living areas, and it passes over the evaporator coil which is filled with cool refrigerant.
-The heat in the air causes the refrigerant to absorb energy and transform into gas.
-This refrigerant is then pumped to the outdoor unit and the compressor increases its temperature and pressure.
-When it pumps, it pushes the heat out of the evaporator coil and back into the home, where it’s cooled and circulated through the ductwork.
+In contrast to window AC units that are specifically designed to cool only the area they’re installed in, central AC systems can distribute cool air throughout your entire home using air ducts.
+The cooling process begins when your thermostat signals the air handler to start running.
+The air handler draws warm air from your living space and then passes it over the evaporator coil that is filled with cool refrigerant.
+The heat that is released into the air causes refrigerant absorb energy and transform into gas.
+The refrigerant then gets pumped to the outdoor unit and the compressor increases its temperature and pressure.
+As it pumps it, it carries the heat away from the evaporator coil, and then back into the home, where it’s cooled and distributed through your ductwork again.

-The truth is that central AC systems are the most efficient option in controlling the temperature of large areas.
-They are able to consistently cool rooms that are farther from one another than a single wall AC unit can, and they offer better energy efficiency in general.
+Central AC systems are most efficient when it comes down to regulating temperatures in large spaces.
+They are able to continuously cool rooms that are farther apart than one wall AC unit can and provide greater energy efficiency in general.

 Convenience

-Central air conditioning systems aren’t only energy efficient and comfortable, but they also provide a great deal of convenience.
-They can cool your entire home or business with one unit, and do not require vents like window units.
-They also typically come with high-quality air filters that can help to keep allergens and pollutants out of the air.
-This is especially beneficial for those who suffer from respiratory issues or allergies.
+Central air conditioning systems aren’t only efficient and comfortable, but they also provide a great deal of convenience.
+They can cool your entire home or business with only one unit and don’t need ducts as window units do.
+They also come with high-quality filters that keep allergens and pollutants out of the air.
+This is especially beneficial for those suffering from respiratory issues or allergies.

-Central AC is a popular cooling system, and for good reason.
-It’s ideal for homes that already have ductwork and require a reliable cooling solution.
-These systems can supply cool air to every room from a single vent and can be used with home zone control, which allows you to regulate your cooling requirements in various areas of your home with a smart thermostat.
+Central AC is one of the most well-known types of cooling systems, and for good reason.
+It’s perfect for homes that already have ductwork and require a reliable cooling solution.
+These systems can cool each room with a single vent.
+They can also be used with thermostats that are zoned for home use, which allow you to control the cooling needs of different rooms in your home.

-This is the most commonly used AC system.
-It operates in a similar fashion similar to a furnace.
-Central air conditioners include an outdoor unit that blows warm air and a smaller indoor unit that pulls hot or cold air from the ductwork.
-The refrigerant is circulated through the lines of the air handler and absorbs heat as it goes through the process.
-The cooled air then is pushed back into the air handler and circulated to other rooms through the ductwork.
+This is the most commonly used kind of AC system that functions in a similar way as furnaces.
+Central air conditioners have an outdoor unit that blasts out warm air and a smaller indoor air handler that draws in hot or cold air through the ductwork.
+The refrigerant is pumped through the lines that connect to the air handler and absorbs heat in the process.
+The cool air is returned to the air handler in the home and circulated via the ductwork to other rooms.

-Another benefit of a central air conditioning system is that it may aid in reducing humidity.
+A further benefit of a central air conditioning system is that it may help to reduce humidity.
 This is particularly important in our humid climate.
-The air handler will remove excess moisture from your ductwork, and release it outside.
-This will help to stop mold and mildew growth.
+The air handler can remove excess moisture and then let it out, which helps to prevent the growth of mold and mildew within your ductwork.

-It’s time to upgrade your cooling system if it is older than 15 years.
-A new, top-quality AC system will help you save money on energy bills and help to ensure the integrity of your home’s ductwork.
-Contact Chancey & Reynolds to learn more about our cooling solutions.
-We can assist you in choosing the right air conditioner for your budget and requirements.
+If your current cooling system is approaching 15 years old It’s time to consider replacing it with a new and improved model.
+A new, high-quality AC system will help you save money on energy costs and help to protect the integrity of the ductwork in your home.
+To learn more about Chancey & Reynolds’ cooling solutions, please contact us.
+We can assist you in choosing the right air conditioner to meet your budget and requirements.

 Maintenance

-Like any major appliance the air conditioner also requires regular service to keep running smoothly.
-Some routine maintenance tasks can be done by the homeowner while other chores should be left to certified professionals.
-The best way to avoid getting caught up of AC issues is to sign to a maintenance contract that usually comes with discounts on repairs as well as advantages such as priority scheduling.
+As with any other major appliance the air conditioner also requires regular service to keep running smoothly.
+Some routine maintenance can be done by the homeowner however, other tasks should be left to qualified experts.
+The best way to stay ahead of AC issues is to sign up for a maintenance agreement which usually includes discounts on repairs as well as benefits such as priority scheduling.

 Clean the Condenser Unit

-A condenser that is dirty can reduce air flow, reduce the efficiency of your system and increase the cost of energy.
-To avoid the build-up of debris and dirt, turn off the power to your compressor unit prior to you begin cleaning.
-Then using a garden hose, gently clean the fan blades and coil fins to remove dirt, twigs, leaves, and other debris.
-After washing then, use a towel and a spray of sanitation to clean and disinfect the fan blades.
-It is also recommended to straighten any bent fins, which could be caused by winds or other weather conditions.
+A dirty condenser will reduce air flow, decrease the efficiency of your system and increase energy costs.
+Before you begin cleaning, shut off your compressor unit to avoid dirt and debris from accumulating.
+Then using a garden hose, gently wash the fan blades and coil fins to get rid of dirt, twigs, leaves, and other debris.
+After washing then, use a towel and spray for sanitation to wipe and sanitize the fan blades.
+It is also recommended to straighten any bent fins that might have been caused by wind, or other weather conditions.

 Line Sets

-If your central air cooling system has been in operation for more than 10 years, you should engage a professional to check the line sets.
-These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
-The lines carry refrigerant and any cracks or rust can cause leaks, which can lead to poor cooling and high cost of energy.
+If your central air cooling system has been in operation for more than 10 years, it is recommended to hire a professional to inspect the line sets.
+These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
+The lines are filled with refrigerant, and any corrosion or cracks could result in leaks, which will result in poor cooling and higher costs for utility.

 Air Filter

-Change your air filter frequently to ensure that it is fresh and improve the performance of your air conditioning system.
-The frequency of changing your air filter depends on the frequency you run the AC and how many pets are in the home and the amount of dust is collected.
-A standard air filter should last about two weeks to one month during the cooling season.
+Change your air filter frequently to ensure it is clean and enhance the performance of your air conditioning system.
+The frequency will vary based on how often the AC is running, the number of furry family members and the amount of dust is accumulated in your home.
+A typical air filter will last between two weeks and a month in the cooling season.

 Condensate Drain Line

-If the drain line for your condensation is blocked by algae, mold, or bugs, the water collected on the evaporator coil will not be able to flush away.
-This could result in flooding of your home, water damage and the development of mildew and mold.
-In order to prevent this, the float switch located near your indoor evaporator coil will shut off the system if it senses that the drain line is clogged.
+If the drain line for your condensation gets blocked by mold, algae or bugs, the water collected on the evaporator coil won’t be able to be flushed away.
+This can result in a flooded basement, water damage in your home, and even mold and mildew growth.
+The float switch on your indoor coil will shut off the system if it detects a blocked drain line.

 Explore More